angristan/openvpn-install/README.md

 ---

-**Q:** The script has been updated since I installed OpenVPN.
-How do I update?

-**A:** You can't.
-Managing updates and new features from the script would require way too much work.
-Your only solution is to uninstall OpenVPN and reinstall with the updated script.

-You can, of course, it's even recommended, update the `openvpn` package with your package manager.

----

-**Q:** How do I check for DNS leaks?

-**A:** Go to [dnsleaktest.com](https://dnsleaktest.com/) or [ipleak.net](https://ipleak.net/) with your browser.
-Only your server's IP should show up.

----

 **Q:** Am I safe from the NSA by using your script?

 **A:** Please review your threat models.
 Even if this script has security in mind and uses state-of-the-art encryption, you shouldn't be using a VPN if you want to hide from the NSA.